-I absolutely adore the American massive planners that are like 50 dollars (like the Emily Ley simplified planner and the Erin Condren Life Planner) but they aren’t perfect for me for a few reasons – one being that I don’t have 50 dollars to spend on a planner!
+I absolutely adore the American massive planners that are 50 dollars (like the Emily Ley simplified planner and the Erin Condren Life Planner) but they aren’t perfect for me for a few reasons.
+One is that I don’t have 50 dollars to spend on a planner!

-I needed a planner that was portable, wouldn’t break the bank and had a section for me to write down due dates and uni work as well as my shifts at my part time job.
-I looked online and found a few I liked but again a lot of them were American and honestly I didn’t want to pay for shipping so I had a wander around the stationery shops.
+I needed a planner that was portable, wouldn’t break the bank and had a section for me to write down due dates and uni work as well as my shifts at my part-time job.
+I liked a few online but again a lot of them were American and I didn’t want to pay for shipping.
+So I had a wander around the stationery shops.

-I tried all the classics, WHSmith, Paperchase and even my new favourite stationery shop Typo (which I just discovered and have fallen in love with btw) and nothing ticked all those boxes for me.
+I tried all the classics, WHSmith, Paperchase and even my new favourite stationery shop Typo (which I just discovered and have fallen in love with).
+And nothing ticked all those boxes for me.
 Feeling deflated I tried my last port of call – Homesense.
 And I’m glad because I found my perfect planner for just £9.99!

 Step 2 – Put all the important dates in it